-LinkedIn profiles rank very well in Google so by simply creating an account, you have already improve your online presence.
+LinkedIn profiles rank very well in Google, so by simply creating an account, you have already improved your online presence.

 So, if you have published an article on your site, you may want to consider posting it on Pulse as well.
 This will make your article appear twice on search results page and your visibility double.